Helga Deasy (Ireland/Germany) is a dance artist, choreographer, choreologist and teacher.

 She is a specialist in Choreology (Laban's contemporary developments for the performing arts), an analytical approach to movement which informs and inspires her work in all areas of her practice.

 Helga has performed and presented her work at a variety of national and international festivals and venues including Dance Umbrella (UK), Bonnie Bird Theatre (UK), Theater an der Universität Regensburg (Germany), Laban/Bartenieff Institute of Movement Studies (New York), The Yard Theatre (UK), Echo Echo Festival of Dance and Movement (Northern Ireland) and in Ireland at Cork Midsummer Festival, Cork Opera House, the Firkin Crane and Dublin Dance Festival.

-Helga teaches contemporary dance technique, improvisation, creative dance and vinyasa flow yoga.
-She facilitates projects in a variety of community settings including primary and secondary schools, active retirement groups, care homes and hospitals.
-She worked on the Learning and Development Programme of CandoCo Dance Company, a pioneer and leading exponent of inclusive dance practice.
-Further, Helga trained with Rosetta Life in the facilitation of dance and movement work in dementia and end of life care settings and has since worked extensively in dance and health.
-This includes a one year residency at Marymount University Hospital and Hospice (Cork) and work as lead artist for dance and project manager on the 'Fuse Arts and Health' Programme with MusicAlive (2014-2016) and artist in residence with MusicAlive (2019) in collaboration with choir conductor Susan McManamon on the Creative Enquiry - Arts and Older People Programme (Cork City Council & Cork County Council).
+Socially engaged dance forms an integral part of Helga's artistic practice.
+She regularly facilitates projects in a range of education and health care settings.
+Helga worked on the Learning and Development Programme of CandoCo Dance Company, a pioneer and leading exponent of inclusive dance practice.
+She trained with Rosetta Life in the facilitation of dance and movement work in dementia and end of life care settings and has since worked extensively in dance and health.
+This includes a one year residency at Marymount University Hospital and Hospice (Cork), work as lead artist for dance and project manager on the 'Fuse Arts and Health' Programme with MusicAlive (2014-2016) and artist in residence with MusicAlive (2019) in collaboration with choir conductor Susan McManamon on the Creative Enquiry - Arts and Older People Programme (Cork City Council & Cork County Council).